samaaron/overtone/index.markdown

 ideas from synthesis and sampling to instrument building, live-coding and collaborative jamming.
-We use the [SuperCollider](http://supercollider.sourceforge.net/) synth server as the audio engine.
+We use the [SuperCollider](http://supercollider.sourceforge.net/) synth server as the audio engine, with [Clojure](http://clojure.org) (and Java) being used to develop the APIs and the application.
 Synthesizers, effects, analyzers and musical generators can be programmed in [Clojure](http://clojure.org) or designed in a visual data flow editor similar to [PureData](http://puredata.info/) or Max/MSP.
-The environment will be integrated with a peer-to-peer network that allows for collaborative sessions over the internet and easy sharing of instruments and effects.
+The environment will be integrated with a peer-to-peer network that allows for collaborative composition and jam sessions over the internet and sharing of instruments and effects.

-Checkout the [roadmap](/roadmap.html) for more information about what we're up to.
+Checkout the [roadmap](/roadmap.html) for more information about what we're up to, and join the [Overtone Google group](http://groups.google.com/group/overtone) if you want to get involved in the project.

 #### Cross Platform